lenconda/openhooks/README.md

   -h, --help               output usage information
 ```

-> **NOTICE**: to change the requirement of authentication, `-a` option must be specified, e.g. if the authentication of a webhook is supposed to be disabled, the command would be `openhooks update <index> -a false`.
+> **NOTICE**: to change the requirement of authentication, `-a` option must be specified, e.g. if the authentication of a webhook is supposed to be disabled, the command would be `openhooks-router update <index> -a false`.

 #### Delete & Clear Webhooks

 Use command `delete` to delete a webhook.
 The `index` option is required. `delete` command will remove the webhook with specified index from `list` output.

 ```
-$ openhooks delete 0
+$ openhooks-router delete 0
 ```

 Use command `clear` to remove all webhooks.

 ```
-$ openhooks clear
+$ openhooks-router clear
 ```

 then `list` will output an empty table: